Car Buying Mistakes Topics

 I've heard so many car buyers say "I don't need to drive it," "I know what it drives like," "I rented one before and loved it," or the best one is "I just drove one at the dealership down the street."
 Each vehicle is its own machine and each one is different.

-Would you try on a $90 pair of shoes before buying them?
+Would buy a pair of $120 shoes before trying them on?

 Vehicle's are manmade machines and machines sometimes have faults.
 There may be 10 of the same car and each one may drive or act slightly different.
 Not driving the exact car you're going to buy may keep you from realizing the seat may not feel quite the same as the last one did.